Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 ```

 ## Create Readme file
-Readme file is meant to be used by sers who deploy templates from GitHub.
+Readme file is meant to be used by users who deploy templates from GitHub.
 Should contain the details from the ARM template metadata:
 * Title
 * Description
 * Prerequisites
 * Author
 * Screenshots

-Additionally, should containt **Deploy To Azure** Button.
+Additionally, should contain **Deploy To Azure** Button.

 ```markdown
 # Playbook title